ankuku/robotics-project-mscv/README.md

 #### Playing sound

-Using package of '_sound\_package_' and publishing unique sounds when the QR code are sucessfully decrypted.
+Using package named _sound\_package_ and publishing unique sounds when the QR code are sucessfully decrypted.

 ```
 def talker(self, datain):